SantaHub/DataMiningLab/README.md

   1. Choose Add Data from the repository tab and choose My Computer
-  2. Select the dataset from the folder you've saved it 3.Choose next and when it asks where to save the data select local repository -> Data
+  2. Select the dataset from the folder you've saved it
+  3. Choose next and when it asks where to save the data select local repository -> Data

   Now you can see the data on the left side just drag and drop it into work space and connect it with the modules for execution